-- Do not blindly follow what others are doing; rather come up with your own reasons.
+- Do not blindly follow what others are doing; instead, come up with your own reasons.

-- Carry your own research, evaluation and analysis before taking a decision to invest or not.
+- Carry your own research, evaluation, and analysis before deciding to invest or not.

 - Always aim for long-term investments to avoid bubbles.

 - Diversification can also help you to minimize risk from this strategy.

 - Do not be too greedy and avoid the temptation of making massive profits in a short time.

 The Greater Fool Theory does not primarily aim to guide investors on a trading strategy.
 Instead, its main objective is to explain the speculative bubbles and how to avoid them.
 Though it is possible to earn returns with this strategy for some time.
 However, it could lead to massive losses as well when the market reacts.
 The profit (and its amount) by following this strategy depends majorly on your timing and market momentum.
 Financial wizards will not recommend this strategy.
 But if you are using this strategy, then it is better to back it up with your own research and study of fundamentals.
 Summarily, this could be used to remain in trend for a short period of time and as a satellite strategy.
 It should not be our core strategy or investment.